rajni-kapoor/Energy_consumption_report/README.md

 # Data Cleaning and Transformation:
   The data was in a excel format which I import in a power bi desktop application and used power query editor to scrub the data.
 Following were the steps I took:
-•	Used first row as headers in Building master
+•	Used first row as headers in Building master <br>
 •	Remove Duplicate records
 •	In energy consumption table, I will transform columns Water consumption, Gas consumption and Electricity consumption into one column Consumption_type using unpivot.
 •	Using replace values option I will remove consumption from the Consumption_type column’s values.